 Whether the user has been verified by an authorised third party.
 This will be stored when the status authorisation is implemented.
 It’s not intended to build this for the evaluation.

-Storage location: Mobile device persistent storage
+Storage location: Mobile device persistent storage.

 Data sharing nickname and profile picture